-The review panel will want to be able to match the information you provide in the narrative of your application with the evaluation criteria listed in Federal Register notice.
-Therefore, we suggest that your narrative consists of four sections - one for each of the four criteria: Research Objectives; Indication of RMA Involvement and Non-Financial Benefits; Research Approach, Methodology, Development and Implementation; and Management.
+The last stage of the evaluation and review process consists of four sections.
+We suggest that the remainder of your narrative consist of four sections - one for each of the four criteria found in section V.A: Research Objectives; Indication of RMA Involvement and Non-Financial Benefits; Research Approach, Methodology, Development and Implementation; and Management.
 The following are suggestions for each of these sections to assist you:

-• Research Objectives
+4. Research Objectives